VirtusLab/git-machete/docs/source/cli/reapply.rst

 but can also be set explicitly by ``--fork-point``.
 See help for :ref:`fork-point` for more details on meaning of the *fork point*.

-Note: the current reapplied branch does not need to occur in the definition file.
+Note: the current reapplied branch does not need to occur in the branch layout file.

 Tip: ``reapply`` can be used for squashing the commits on the current branch to make history more condensed before push to the remote, but there is also dedicated ``squash`` command that achieves the same goal without running ``git rebase``.